-- (iii) The spectral cut-off considers $g{\alpha}(t) = 1/t$ for $t \ge \alpha$. - (iv) The Landweber iteration procedure takes $g{\alpha}(t) = (1 (1 t)^{1/\alpha})/t$.
+- (iii) The spectral cut-off considers $g{\alpha}(t) = 1/t$ for $t \geq \alpha$. - (iv) The Landweber iteration procedure takes $g{\alpha}(t) = (1 (1 t)^{1/\alpha})/t$.

 The Tikhonov regularization is the most widely used regularization scheme in econometrics.
 Iterative Tikhonov is less used, and will be considered in an application below (Section 4.3).
-In the deconvolution problem presented above we have used the spectral cut-off (see also, e.g., Carrasco and Florens, 2011; Cavalier and Hengartner, 2005; or Bigot and Van Bellegem, 2009).
-The Landweber iterative regularization scheme is specifically studied in the context of nonparametric instrumental regression in Johannes et al. (2011).
+In the deconvolution problem presented above we have used the spectral cut-off (see also e.g. Carrasco and Florens (2002), Cavalier and Hengartner (2005) or Bigot and Van Bellegem (2009)).
+The Landweber iterative regularization scheme is specifically studied in the context of nonparametric instrumental regression in Johannes, Van Bellegem, and Vanhems (2009).

-4.2.
-Main Results
+4.2 Main results

-In this section we show that the assumption on the prior assumption on φ and the link condition, both conveniently expressed in a single Hilbert scale, are sufficient to derive an upper bound for the mean square convergence of the regularized estimator.
-Before stating the result, we introduce a restriction on the regularization scheme.
+In this section, we show that the assumption on the prior assumption on φ and the link condition, both conveniently expressed in a single Hilbert scale, are sufficient to derive an upper bound for the mean square convergence of the regularized estimator.
+Before stating the result, we introduce the following restriction on the regularization scheme.